Buying a car

 After going through the effort of buying a new SUV, having it get stolen or written off in an accident would be heartbreaking.
 That’s where the guarantee of a new replacement vehicle can be handy.

-Suncorp’s lifetime new for old car replacement is an optional extra that you can purchase with our Comprehensive Car Insurance.
+Suncorp’s lifetime new for old car replacement is an optional extra that you can purchase with our Comprehensive Car Insurance (option only available on Comprehensive Advantages level of cover).
 It means that if your car is stolen, or damaged in an incident after which we deem it a total loss, we’ll replace it with a brand new car of the same make and model (or similar make and model if the same isn’t available).
-Otherwise, we’ll pay you what it would have cost us to do so.
+Otherwise, we’ll pay you the reasonable replacement cost of a similar make or model to your car, or the amount covered, whichever is higher.

 The best thing is, it doesn’t matter how old your car is.
-As long as you’re the first registered owner of the car and you purchased this cover within 13 months of first buying it, you’ll be covered.
+As long as you’re the first registered owner and your car has been continuously insured under Suncorp Comprehensive Advantages cover from within 13 months of purchase until the time of total loss.

 By making smart decisions when buying your SUV – like not going for the most torqued up, custom-fit beast – it’s likely you’ll save on your insurance premium.
 These savings can then go towards getting the best insurance policy possible.
 Even if you have to pay a little extra for certain levels of cover, it may be worth it to know you’ll be covered down the track.